 Nearly bankrupt just three short years ago, Chrysler has staged an unexpectedly strong resurgence, outpacing the overall US market’s turnaround month after month.

-But there’s a big gap it needs to fill if it hopes to keep that momentum going, and the much-needed entry arrives in US dealer showrooms this month.
+But there’s a big gap it needs to fill if it hopes to keep that momentum going, and the Dart proved to be a much-needed entry in US dealer showrooms.

 The reborn Dodge Dart saloon brings back to life a once-popular brand name, but the new offering is anything but retro.